This award is presented by the USBWA in memory of Katha Quinn, sports

 the Katha Quinn Award will be presented to Greg Shaheen, former vice president

 of NCAA championships and alliances.
 When the title jargon was dynamited,

-he was

-only ran it until the last one.
+he only ran it until the last one.

-2012: Kenny Klein,
+2012: Kenny Klein, University

 When the Louisville Cardinals play home games,

 the final person to leave the media work room is Kenny Klein.
 He's the

 Senior Associate Athletic Director of Media Relations at the school, and

 has been the Louisville basketball media contact for 29 years.
 He is the

 very deserving 2012 winner of the USBWA's Katha Quinn Award, given annually

 the media who cover the sport.

-2011: Oliver Pierce,
+2011: Oliver Pierce, Gonzaga

-Oliver Pierce, in his 23rd year as assistant athletics director and
+Oliver Pierce, in his 23rd year as assistant athletics

-winner of the U.S. Basketball Writers Association's Katha Quinn Award
+named winner of the U.S. Basketball Writers Association's Katha Quinn Award

 for outstanding service to the media.

 Gonzaga's growth into a major national

 program in men's basketball has led directly to expanded media interest,

 regular national television appearances and dramatically increased demands

 upon Pierce and the Gonzaga sports information office.
 In addition to handling

 tournament appearances, Pierce directed the media campaign that led to Adam

 Morrison sharing the USBWA Oscar Robertson Trophy with Duke's J.J.
 Redick

 as national player of the year in 2006.

-2010: Chris Fallon,
+2010: Chris Fallon, National

 Chris Fallon is the media coordinator

 for the National Invitation Tournament, for the last 30 postseason events

 and every one of the 25 preseason editions.
 She has run the press room for

 the Garden for its college basketball games during that time.
 That means

-she has seen the best of teams in November as the NIT Season Tip-Off has become one of
+she has seen the best of teams in November as the NIT Season Tip-Off has

-always sold-out and power-packed Big East Conference tournament and
+the always sold-out and power-packed Big East Conference tournament and

 the best of the rest in the NIT.

 2009: John Paquette, Big East